weakweak/riff.tf/_posts/2017-01-01-assassination.md

 ### TB on cool down, really?

-Patch is still very new and so is the research put into it.
-According to preliminary simulations it is best used on cool down.
+On cool down

 ## Summary

 This guide is written to help those who want to start playing Assassination Rogue or get better at it.
-If you feel some part of the guide can be improved send an email to [riffeu@gmail.com](mailto:riffeu@gmail.com) and explain what you feel can be improved, and why.